How to get your license: Taxis

 - Auto stages.

-- School buses operating exclusively under a contract to a school district.
+- School buses operating exclusively under contract with a school district.

 - Ride-sharing vehicles (RCW 46.74).